arouillard/omic-features-successful-targets/README.md

 # omic-features-successful-targets
-Data and code supporting "Systematic interrogation of diverse Omic data for interpretable, robust, and generalizable features of successful therapeutic targets" by Rouillard, Hurle and Agarwal.
+Data and code supporting "Systematic interrogation of diverse Omic data reveals interpretable, robust, and generalizable transcriptomic features of clinically successful therapeutic targets" by Rouillard, Hurle and Agarwal.